Category

 Theme

-The Cannes Lions International Festival of Creativity was held in Cannes, France, from June 19th to 23rd.
-How did this world's largest celebration of creativity appear to creators?
-Creators involved in Cannes from various perspectives—award winners, jurors, presenters—unravel the "now" of Cannes through their own lenses.
+The Cannes Lions International Festival of Creativity took place in Cannes, France, from June 19th to 23rd.
+How did this world's largest celebration of creativity appear to its creators?
+Winners, judges, presenters, and creators involved in Cannes from various perspectives unravel the "now" of Cannes through their eyes.

 カンヌライオンズロゴ